in

 #8 The Flame of Love (1930)

-The Flame Of Love (1930)
+The Flame of Love (1930)

 It is a film that showcases Anna May Wong in the role of Hai-Tang, a fiery and passionate dancer.
 The story revolves around Hai-Tang's complex relationships with two men—a Russian general and a revolutionary.
 Set against the backdrop of Russia, the narrative follows Hai-Tang's emotional journey as she navigates love, loyalty, and betrayal.